-\Page 1, Overview
+Page 1, Overview

 Name:

 INQUIRY QUESTION

-What is the question and/or big idea driving this inquiry? (e.g., Why does snow melt?)
+What is the question and/or big idea driving g this inquiry? (e.g., Why does snow melt?)

 DESCRIPTION LEARNING OPPORTUNITIES

 Describe the inquiry that is developing or in progress.
 Create a web/list of possible learning opportunities for this inquiry, beginning with a question at the center.
 This web/list is intended to be fluid with ideas added/revised throughout the inquiry and in consultation with the associate teacher.
 Indicate WG for whole group ideas and SG for small group ideas.

 ANCHOR TEXTS

 Brainstorm a list of possible texts to support this inquiry.
 Include both fictional and non-fictional texts.

-\Page 2, Learning Opportunity Plan - Repeat this page as needed.

-Date(s)/Day(s) # of Inquiry:

-LEARNING OPPORTUNITY

-What is the learning opportunity I plan to implement from the above web/list (following a discussion with my associate teacher)?
+LEARNING OPPORTUNITY MATERIALS AND SPACE NEEDED What is the learning opportunity I plan to implement from the above web/list (following a discussion with my associate teacher)?

-Who is involved?

-MATERIALS AND SPACE NEEDED

 What space and materials do I need?
 What considerations will I make to accommodate for learner diversity and inclusivity (e.g., multiple entry points)?

-OBSERVATIONS
+OBSERVATIONS Who is involved?
 What did I notice the learners doing, saying, and representing?
 Include examples (process and product).
 How will I document the learning (e.g., anecdotal observations, audio/visual recordings, photographs, including learner self-documentation)?

-EXPECTATIONS/FRAMES

-What overall expectations are being addressed?
+EXPECTATIONS/FRAMES What overall expectations are being addressed?
 What key frames are involved?

-NEXT STEPS

-How will I respond to, extend, challenge, and support learning?
+NEXT STEPS How will I respond to, extend, challenge, and support learning?
 Remember to keep your observations in mind as you determine appropriate next steps.

-REFLECTION

-What is the most significant learning demonstrated?
+REFLECTION What is the most significant learning demonstrated?
 What am I learning from my observations of the learners' words and actions?
 What am I wondering about professionally?